-Based on our review, nothing has come to our attention that causes us to believe that the accompanying interim financial statements of Generalfinance S.p.A. as at March 31, 2022 are not prepared, in all material respects, in accordance with the International Accounting Standard applicable to the interim financial reporting (IAS 34) as adopted by the European Union.
+Based on our review, nothing has come to our attention that causes us to believe that the accompanying half-yearly condensed financial statements of Generalfinance S.p.A. as at June 30, 2022 are not prepared, in all material respects, in accordance with the International Accounting Standard applicable to the interim financial reporting (IAS 34) as adopted by the European Union.